Jeep Gladiator (JT): Off-roading

 The Gladiator features an approach angle of 43.6 degrees, a breakover angle of 20.3 degrees, and a departure angle of 26 degrees.
-The Rubicon comes with front- and rear-axle electric lockers and an electronic disconnecting front sway-bar.
+The Rubicon comes with front- and rear-axle electric lockers and an electronically disconnecting front sway bar.

 A front camera system is available on the Gladiator that allows the driver to see obstacles in front and to the sides of the vehicle while off-road.
-Information to help with monitoring the vehicle during off-roading can be found in the Off-road Pages, which is contained in the Apps section of the Uconnect infotainment system.
+Information to help with monitoring the vehicle during off-roading can be found in the Off-road Pages, which are contained in the Apps section of the Uconnect infotainment system.

 Interior

-Unique features on the Gladiator include a flat rear load floor for carrying longer and taller items inside the truck's interior, secure and lockable storage underneath the rear bench seat, and a removable Bluetooth wireless speaker that charges when the vehicle is running, and the speaker is in its docking station located behind the rear bench seat.
+Unique features on the Gladiator include a flat rear load floor for carrying longer and taller items inside the truck's interior.
+As part of the "Lifestyle Adventure Package", there is secure and lockable storage underneath the rear bench seat, and a removable Bluetooth wireless speaker that charges when the vehicle is running, and the speaker is in its docking station located behind the rear bench seat.

 From the front seats forward, the Gladiator features an interior design that is nearly identical to that of the Jeep Wrangler JL.
-The Gladiator has the same dash layout, and same positioning of the gear selector, 4WD mode selector, and manual parking brake.
+The Gladiator has the same dash layout and the same positioning of the gear selector, 4WD mode selector, and manual parking brake.
 The only difference is that the gear selector, if in a vehicle with an automatic gearbox, has a depiction of the Gladiator, instead of a Willys Jeep like the one found on the Wrangler automatic gearbox selector.

 Like the Wrangler JL, three different touchscreen infotainment systems are available on the Gladiator, each integrating the rearview camera into the touchscreen: